Introduction to U.S. loans

 $138,500 for graduate or professional students—No more than $65,500 of this amount may be in subsidized loans.
 The graduate debt limit includes all federal loans received for undergraduate study.

-Note: The maximum total loan limits include any Subsidized Federal Stafford Loans or Unsubsidized Federal Stafford Loans you may have received under the Federal Family Education Loan (FFEL) Program.
+Note: The maximum total loan limits include any Subsidized Federal Direct Loans or Unsubsidized Federal Direct Loans you may have received under the Federal Family Education Loan (FFEL) Program.
 As a result of legislation, no further loans are made under the FFEL Program as of July 1, 2010.

 Graduate and professional students enrolled in certain health profession programs may receive additional unsubsidized Direct Loan amounts each academic year beyond those shown above.
 For these students, there is also an increased aggregate loan limit of $224,000 (maximum $65,500 subsidized).